avleen30/experiences_app/README.md

-# Experiences is a social app that allows you to create or join experiences closeby
+# Experiences is a social app that allows you to create or join experiences close-by

-qdqweqwe
 ## Setup
 1. git clone
 2. bundle install